miktim/RESTup/RESTup_server_v1.3_61100-EN.md

 ...
 Content-Length: 0
 ```
-**4.4 Run the job, get the URI of the result files.**
+**4.4 Execute the job, get the URI of the result files.**

 In the body of the request, you can specify a string of user-defined job parameters.
+Server waits for job completion, then delete job files and return uri of result files.

 Client Request:
 ```HTTP